-The Garmin Enduro was released on February 16 2021 so it’s fresh on the market.
-It carries a price tag around $800.
-This is naturally more expensive than the Fenix 6, but for the extra money you get dedicated ultrarunning features and the monster battery life.
+The Garmin Enduro was released on February 16, 2021, so it’s fresh on the market.
+It carries a price tag of around $800.
+This is naturally more expensive than the Fenix 6, but for the extra money, you get dedicated ultrarunning features and a monster battery life.

 Conclusion – Which is best?

 If you want decent battery life, you want to go with the Enduro.
 No smartwatch on the market right now can come close to this.
 The best smartwatch, the Apple Series 6, lasts only 17 hours at best.

 The Garmin Fenix 6 and Fenix 6 Pro Solar are a nice middle ground if you want to function and endurance.
 True that the battery doesn’t last as long as the Enduro, but it’s still very good.
 The upside of the Fenix 6 and 6 Pro Solar is that they offer better features like third-party app integration and music streaming.

 The Fenix 6 is similar to the Apple Series 6 and the Apple SE; it’s like a lite version of the Enduro (and subsequently, the least expensive).